BillZito/vehicle-detection/README.md

 1. The code effectively identifies and tracks vehicles, but future improvements might include creating a better bounding box for each car, and increasing the threshold to remove any false positives.
 Furthermore, the split between training and testing data could be improved as time-series data was randomly split.
 This resulted in almost identical images being used for both training and testing, allowing for overfitting based on arbitrary characteristics of the images.

 1. Additionally, further research should be performed on more modern techniques for finding vehicles in images, including YOLO.

+1. Finally, this pipeline would likely fail at dusk or in adverse conditions, when the images of cars and not-cars may appear more similar or with more noise.
+We would have to test this pipeline on those videos and determine what differences there are.

 ---